About this talk

 According to Research Firm ESG, 1TB of production data turns into 8 to 9TBs of actual enterprise data, because people across the company are copying it for other purposes.
 What if you could capture that production data in its native format, quickly preserve it in your own data lake, and then be able to go back in time at a moment's notice?
 That's a data strategy!

-Watch this episode of InsideAnalysis to hear host, Eric Kavanagh, interview GRAX CEO Joe Gaska, along with Cloud Visionary Sarbjeet Johal, as they explore new ways to get value from data in the cloud, including Salesforce.
+Watch this episode of InsideAnalysis to hear host, Eric Kavanagh, interview GRAX CEO Joe Gaska, along with Cloud Visionary Sarbjeet Johal, as they explore new ways to get value from data in the cloud, including Salesforce CRM data.
 They'll discuss data ownership, data access in the cloud, and how to ensure that you've got a viable insurance policy for when bad things happen!

 [MUSIC PLAYING] RANDALL BOETTGER: The information economy has arrived.
 The world is teeming with innovation as new business models reinvent every industry.
 Inside Analysis is your source of information and insight about how to make the most of this exciting new era.
 Learn more at insideanalysis.com.
 And now, here's your host, Eric Kavanagh.